Steps followed to edit recordings for #DataWeekender

 [1] I did some research around uploading to YouTube and some of the guidance made this decision for me.
 There is a concept of time queues which you can put in the chat.
 I am going to use this for the lightning talks, so instead of splitting them ALL up into separate talks increasing my workload, I will keep them together and place links in the description to the start of each talk.

-[2] Mikey Bronowski is a joy and makes me laugh, I really wanted to retain a tonne of his interactions because they are hilarious.
+[2] Mikey Bronowski is a joy and makes me laugh, I really wanted to retain many of his interactions because they are hilarious.
 I may have to have discussions with Mikey about a Mikey-reel.

 [3] I also want to bring your attention to Laura GB’s wrap up, trying to decide where to stop that talk, the wrap up was so funny I had to leave it in!